RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Identification/Organism_Identification.md

   * Global context
   * Temporal analysis

+The platform will identify the species, ST, and predict the presence of hundreds of known antimicrobial resistance (AMR) genes and virulence factors.

+What the Output Means:
+AMR Genes: This list shows all the antibiotic resistance genes found in your genome.
+You can see which antibiotics your strain might be resistant to.

+Virulence Factors: This shows genes that allow the bacterium to cause disease.

+Phylogenetic Placement: The tool places your strain in the context of thousands of other strains from around the world, which is crucial for outbreak detection and surveillance.

 ### 4. Kleborate [Only for klebsiella species]

+If your species is identified as Klebsiella, you should also use Kleborate.
+This tool is a highly specialized resource designed specifically for Klebsiella species and is much more detailed than general tools.

 **Purpose**: Specialized tool for Klebsiella species
 **Source**: [GitHub Repository](https://github.com/klebgenomics/Kleborate)